Start living a healthy liftstyle

 For various, at times unclear, reasons, this model of medicine has been applied to the entire spectrum of healthcare, including nutrition, chronic disease management, and preventative medicine: Unfortunately, providing patients with just mediocre results.

-The continued suppression of symptoms and lack of determining the root cause of the problem has led to a deterioration of these vital aspects of healthcare.
+The continued suppression of symptoms and lack of determining the cause of the problem has led to a deterioration of these vital aspects of healthcare.
 Furthermore, there is widespread dissatisfaction among both patients and practitioners.
-This is why, after nearly 20 years as a neurologist, Dr. Peláez decided to concentrate on using integrative medicine to get to the root of his patients' problems.
+This is why, after nearly 20 years as a neurologist, Dr. Peláez decided to concentrate on using integrative medicine.

-Functional / Integrative / Alternative / Health optimization medicine concentrates on integrating western medicine with alternative modalities.
+Integrative medicine concentrates on integrating western medicine with alternative modalities.
 This holistic form of medicine uses aspects of conventional and non-conventional medicine, including naturopathy.

 Integrative medicine is proactive; whereas, conventional medicine is reactive.
 Alternative medicine considers that illness is a result of some type of nutritional deficiency, which is resolved through therapeutic nutrient supplementation.
 However, integrative physicians frequently utilize aspects of conventional medicine when diagnosing their patients.
 These aspects include laboratory testing and radiographic imaging (blood tests, x-rays, MRIs, ultrasounds, etc.).